MicrosoftDocs/well-architected/well-architected/saas-isv/resource-organization.md

     An Azure landing zone is the recommended base configuration of an Azure environment.
 For landing zone recommendations that are specific to independent software vendor (ISV) organizations, see [ISV considerations for Azure landing zones](/azure/cloud-adoption-framework/ready/landing-zone/isv-landing-zone).

-- **Decide which resources to share.** Determine which components to share and which to deploy to individual customers.
+- **Decide which resources to share.** Determine which components to share and which to deploy individually to customers.
 Sharing reduces costs and management but can lead to tradeoffs for isolation, security, and performance.
 It's common to have a mix of shared and per-customer components.
 At minimum, identity and billing components are typically shared among customers.

     Don't use shared production resources during pre-production stages.
 Your resource organization strategy needs to accommodate parallel deployments for your resources, even if you share resources in production.

 - **Plan for Azure resource quotas.** Understand the quotas and limits for Azure resources, like the number of resources per subscription or region, and request limits within a time window.
-Plan your resource organization to adapt if you approach these limits.
+Choose a strategy to adapt your resource organization if you approach these limits.

     For more information about Azure quotas and how they affect SaaS solutions, see [Resource limits](/azure/architecture/guide/multitenant/approaches/resource-organization#resource-limits).